analogdevicesinc/msdk/Examples/MAX78002/CameraIF/README.md

 ### Project Usage

-Universal instructions on building, flashing, and debugging this project can be found in the [MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/).
+Universal instructions on building, flashing, and debugging this project can be found in the **[MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/)**.

 ### Project-Specific Build Notes